The enormous mushroom that does not look like a mushroom. Maitake. Hen of the woods. Grifola frondosa.

 1 1/2 lbs maitake, cleaned, dried and roughly chopped

-3 - 4 cups mushroom, vegetable or chicken broth or water*
+3 - 4 cups mushroom, vegetable or mushroom broth

 5 stalks thyme